-Learn how to set up lined paper for note taking and handwriting practice on your infinite canvas.
+Learn how to set up lined paper for note taking and handwriting on your infinite canvas.

 A great addition to the infinite canvas for freehand note taking and sketching, Concepts offers an elegant, customizable Lined Paper grid you can use to keep your notes tidy.
 From narrow rule for maximizing text to wide, elementary-style lines perfect for your child's handwriting practice, you can keep your note taking in line with your thoughts.

-Here is how to set up your style of Lined Paper on your infinite canvas, how to set up an actual paper-sized artboard, and how to export and print your notes.
+Here is how to set up a personalized style of Lined Paper on your infinite canvas, as well as how to set up an actual paper-sized artboard, export and print your notes.

 Setting Up Your Lined Paper

 1. Open the Settings menu.
 Under Grid Type, select Lined Paper.

 Concepts 5.8 adds a new Lined Paper grid, with the ability to customize line spacing, colors and other options.

 2. The default setting when you return to canvas is a nice, narrow ruled lined paper at 100% zoom.
 Just zoom in on the canvas to change it to a wider rule.

 Narrow Ruled lined paper at 100%, and zoomed in to 200%.

 3. Tap the Lined Paper icon again or tap Edit Grid to customize your lined paper.
 Choose from Narrow Ruled, Medium Ruled, Wide Ruled or Custom line presets.
 Wide Ruled is equivalent to Elementary school style lining with a faint line centered between two darker lines.